 It may seem counterintuitive and even wrong to suppress moral judgments when seeking to introduce a strong ethical component into analysis.
 But that’s exactly what’s needed.
 As an analyst, truth is your ethical obligation.
 As a human being, guided by morality, what you then do with that truth is up to you.

 NOTE: I realize that this post could be perceived as itself starting from a moral point of view, contradicting the very point I’m trying to make.
-It’s certainly theoretically possible that the moral position of “we must let people know that this vaccine is not safe; we must at least discourage any thought that the vaccine should be mandatory for any common activity” could bias analysis just as well as the opposite moral position I noted in the post.
+It’s certainly conceivable that the moral position of “we must let people know that this vaccine is not safe; we must at least discourage any thought that the vaccine should be mandatory for any common activity” could bias analysis just as well as the opposite moral position I noted in the post.
 In fact, in the first draft of this post I tried to give equal weight to the bias created by both moral positions.
 But when I looked for examples where data from clinical trials (my focus area, given the topic is about analysis of data) was selectively misrepresented to exaggerate the dangers, I couldn’t find any, outside of social media posts and comments.
 I did find a headline or two that pointed to deaths in the clinical trials, seeming to imply that the deaths could have been caused by the vaccines, when there is no hard evidence of that.
 But this was rare and it was quickly noted in those articles that there were a roughly equal number of deaths in the vaccine and placebo groups.
 Trying to give equal weight to both moral positions felt forced.
 The truth is the moral position noted in the post is the position taken nearly or completely universally in “credible” media, and the bias and the obvious influence on the content is likewise nearly or completely universal, accepting claims of efficacy without skepticism and downplaying adverse reactions.
 An honest assessment of the impact of moral judgement on analysis must convey this point, proportional to the overwhelming evidence.